akuklev/akuklev/synthetic-types.md

 The first data types one encounters in general-purpose languages are hardware-specific types.
 Well known examples from C-like languages are the data types `int` (`int32`) and `float` (`float32`) of 32-bit integers and floating point real numbers respectively.
 Yet, many languages also support data types defined independently of any of machine-related aspects.
 There are two kinds of such data types: function types and synthetic types.

 Function types are defined by the way their values can be used.
 In particular, the type `A -> B` is defined as the type inhabited by objects that can be applied to a value of type `A` and deterministically yield a value of type `B`.
-Synthetic types are defined by the way their values can be constructed (synthesized, hence the name).
+Synthetic types are defined by the way their values can be constructed or synthesized, hence the name.
 This article deals with synthetic types, starting with most basic ones.

 § Finite synthetic types